bet4a/d3wiki/Cluster-Layout.md

 <a name="size" href="Cluster-Layout#wiki-size">#</a> cluster.<b>size</b>([<i>size</i>])

 If *size* is specified, sets the available layout size to the specified two-element array of numbers representing *x* and *y*.
 If *size* is not specified, returns the current size, which defaults to 1×1.
 Although the layout has a size in *x* and *y*, this represents an arbitrary coordinate system.
 For example, to produce a radial layout where the tree breadth (*x*) in measured in degrees, and the tree depth (*y*) is a radius *r* in pixels, say [360, *r*].

+<a name="value" href="Cluster-Layout#wiki-value">#</a> cluster.<b>value</b>([<i>value</i>])

+If *value* is specified, sets the value accessor to the specified function.
+If *value* is not specified, returns the current value accessor which defaults to null, meaning that the value attribute is not computed.
+If specified, the value accessor is invoked for each input data element, and must return a number representing the numeric value of the node.
+This value has no effect on the cluster layout, but is generic functionality provided by hierarchy layouts.